basedhound/nike-ecommerce_next/README.md

 - **[Stripe](https://stripe.com/)** is a payment gateway that enables businesses to accept, process, and manage various payment methods, such as credit cards, debit cards, and digital wallets, in a secure and efficient manner.
 It simplifies the payment process for developers and businesses alike.

+- **[TailwindCSS](https://tailwindcss.com/)** is a utility-first CSS framework that allows developers to build custom, responsive designs quickly without leaving their HTML.
+It provides pre-defined classes for layout, typography, colors, and more.

 - **[TypeScript](https://www.typescriptlang.org/)** is a superset of JavaScript that adds static typing, providing better tooling, code quality, and error detection for developers.
 It is ideal for building large-scale applications and enhances the development experience.

 - **[Zustand](https://zustand-demo.pmnd.rs)** is a minimal, hook-based state management library for React.
 It lets you manage global state with zero boilerplate, no context providers, and excellent performance through selective state subscriptions.